hashicorp/terraform/.github/CONTRIBUTING.md

 # Contributing to Terraform

 This repository contains only Terraform core, which includes the command line interface and the main graph engine.
-Providers are implemented as plugins that each have their own repository in [the `terraform-providers` organization](https://github.com/terraform-providers) on GitHub.
-Instructions for developing each provider are in the associated README file.
+Providers are implemented as plugins that each have their own repository linked from the [Terraform Registry index](https://registry.terraform.io/browse/providers).
+Instructions for developing each provider are usually in the associated README file.
 For more information, see [the provider development overview](https://www.terraform.io/docs/plugins/provider.html).

 ---